ndan0/CompassUTD/readme.md

 You can do all of this with CompassUTD🧭

-- Search for courses using natural language and short-hand name
+- Searching for course information and descriptions using natural language or shorthand names (e.g., "Comp Arch" instead of "CS 2340: Computer Architecture").
-- Get rating for professors at UT Dallas from RateMyProfessors.com
+- Providing professor ratings from RateMyProfessors.com for UT Dallas faculty.
-- Get information about UT Dallas' offered majors and minors
+- Offering information about the majors and minors available at UT Dallas.
-- Get UT Dallas general information like tech support, parking, and more
+- Supplying general information about UT Dallas, such as tech support, parking, and more.
-- Get information about staff, school and department(e.g. contact infromation, office location, hours, etc.)
+- Providing details about staff, schools, and departments, including contact information, office locations, hours, and more.
-- Be informed about the latest news and events at UT Dallas
+- Keeping users informed about the latest news and events at UT Dallas.
 - And more to come!

 ## Architecture